Rewind789/wanderer-obsidian-archive/content/_index.md

 My inventory and libraries are currently in an establishment within [The Town](town/TheTown), an oasis, where I let my mind rest, and wander no further anymore.

 Here are my [notes](notes/notes), where you can find my vast inventory of library and scrolls.
+Don't forget to check my [inventory](https://www.notion.so/wanderer-inventory/Wanderer-s-Archive-551bf6d3382148678191175b1123296f?pvs=4), where my notes are carefully stored.

 ### Other Town Members